Canoe, Kayak, SUP

 Petawawa is going to be your new paddling destination!
 We are ideally located on both the Petawawa and the Ottawa Rivers.
 Whether you are in search of a great place to teach the kids how to properly complete a J stroke, a quiet place to throw a fishing line in the water or somewhere to get your adrenaline running as you make your way down class II, III and IV rapids, we've got the water for you.
 Get your paddle in your hands and get ready for a “choose your own adventure” experience.
 If you love paddling you’re going to love Petawawa and its endless opportunities!

 Lessons and rentals are available in the months of July and August at Petawawa Point Beach (613) 687 5678.
-Rental boats or boards for only $7.50/hr.
+Rental boats or boards are very reasonable.
 With miles of flatwater, there are suken ships to explore and the opportunity to paddle the orignial fur trade routes on the mighty historique Ottawa River has volumes of stories to tell.